 As mentioned earlier, infections are very unlikely using the methods proposed.
 Of course, if you used a laser or scalpel yourself, you would need to take care of infections, but we hope no DIYer would venture to that extent to remove their Xanthelasma because this is not necessary.

 If your cholesterol is high then you should take action to lower it.
-It has been reported that some Xanthelasmas sufferers with high cholesterol levels, managed to treat their Xanthelasmas by simply lowering their cholesterol.
+It has been reported that some Xanthelasma sufferers with high cholesterol levels, managed to treat their Xanthelasma by simply lowering their cholesterol.
 In some cases, this was done by mere calorie restriction, in others by taking cholesterol-lowering drugs.
-Not everyone managed to have their Xanthelasmas to disappear but some people experienced complete disappearance of their Xanthelasma.
+Not everyone managed to have their Xanthelasma to disappear but some people experienced complete disappearance of their Xanthelasma.

-We recommend lowering cholesterol by adopting calorie restriction first.
+We recommend lowering your cholesterol by adopting calorie restriction first.
 Cholesterol-lowering drugs should be prescribed by your doctor.
-If your Xanthelasmas do not improve by doing so, at least you have to reduce the possibility of heart disease.
+If your Xanthelasma do not improve by doing so, at least you have to reduce the possibility of heart disease.

 So how to do it?

-All you are trying to accomplish is to have the garlic juice to be in direct contact with your Xanthelasmas for 10 to 15 minutes once or twice a week.
+All you are trying to accomplish is to have the garlic juice to be in direct contact with your Xanthelasma for 10 to 15 minutes once or twice a week.

 So peel the garlic and crush it to make a fragrant juice.
 Then you can apply the juice onto your Xanthelasma using a small handkerchief for 10 to 15 minutes or more.
 Make sure that you will never allow the juice to get into your eyes because this could potentially damage your vision permanently, so be careful.
 In case of contact with the eyes rinse generously with tap water.
 (Remember, what is natural might not be completely harmless.
 Lemon, for example, is natural but if the juice gets into your eyes it could turn you blind).